natethebosch/treasurer-reporting-tool/Readme.md

 	* Photos of receipt

 * Anyone can submit a receipt.
-* Mulitple receipts can be sumitted at once.
+* Multiple receipts can be submitted at once.

 #####Flow:
 * Receipt is uploaded.